PM-Cardoso/SGLT2-GLP1/README.md

     - .4: Fitting a BART model with variable selection using BART + _grf_ for the outcome model.
 This includes an evaluation of model fit.
     - .5: Fitting a BART model with variable selection for using BART + _grf_ for the outcome model.
 This includes an evaluation of model fit.
 (Change from 4.4 - instead of 'score', we use 'score.excl.mi')
     - .6: Fitting a BART propensity score model, variable selection, matching individuals, BART model with all variables.
-    - .7: **Fitting a BART propensity score model, variable selection, refit propensity score model, BART HbA1c model + propensity score as covariate, variable selection, refit BART HbA1c model.** (Model chosen)
+    - .7: Fitting a BART propensity score model, variable selection, refit propensity score model, BART HbA1c model + propensity score as covariate, variable selection, refit BART HbA1c model.

 - 5.0: _bartMachine_ models using no methodical procedure.
     - .1: Fitting a collection of naive Bart models for HbA1c outcome using routine clinical variables / all variables / propensity scores, alternating between them.